 - 10 Top Tourist Places in Madhya Pradesh

 This vast and well-organized museum is promotes the indigenous and tribal cultures of Northeast India.
 It's spread over seven floors, with each floor having a different theme.
 The highlight on the top floor is a Sky Walk with panoramic views across Shillong.
 There are 17 galleries including agriculture, costumes, food, housing, language, people, religion, and weapons.
-The 10 minute documentary about Northeast India is interesting and worth watching.
+In addition, a short documentary about Northeast India is screened.
 The museum also has restaurant that serves traditional indigenous Northeast cuisine.
+Visit these other tourist destinations in Meghalaya while you're there.

 - Location: Guwahati-Shillong Road, Mawlai, Shillong.